-Running a small business can be exceptionally rewarding—whether it’s making your concept a reality, building a team of employees, contributing to the economy, seeing satisfied customers, or simply working for yourself.
+Running a small business is a great way to achieve goals—whether it’s making your concept a reality, building a team of employees, contributing to the economy, seeing satisfied customers, or simply working for yourself.
+Of course, making sure you have apporpriate small business insurance is an important part of being able to meet those goals.

 Fortunately, when you carry the right types of small business insurance, your customers and employees may be covered in the case of illness or injury, and you may be protected from liability and financial loss.